reklis/disk-eraser/README.md

 # Universal Disk Wiper

-A bootable ISO that automatically wipes ALL internal hard drives without user interaction.
+A bootable ISO that automatically wipes ALL hard drives (internal and external) without user interaction.

 ## ⚠️ WARNING

-**This ISO will IMMEDIATELY and AUTOMATICALLY wipe ALL internal hard drives when booted!**
+**This ISO will IMMEDIATELY and AUTOMATICALLY wipe ALL hard drives when booted!**

 - No confirmation prompts
 - No user interaction required